jandockx/dns-sd-lookup/test/terraform/README.md

 There are no services behind these definitions.

 The TTL has impact on the speed of the tests.
-When we test, e.g., 100 lookups, with a TTL of 30s, we see a stall in every test for several seconds.
+When we test, e.g., 100 look-ups, with a TTL of 30s, we see a stall in every test for several seconds.
 This is when the TTL has passed, and the DNS system goes back all the way to the SOA.